jake-knerr/js-style-guide/README.md

 Default to function declarations, but remember that function expressions are still useful.

 > Why prefer declarations?
 The principal argument against declarations is that they hoist.
 However, hoisting can be viewed as an advantage for functions because it allows depended-upon functions to be written under the dependent code, and this is useful because it facilitates code that reads in a top-down manner (storybook design).
 Also, function declarations require a name, which eliminates the hard-to-track-down bugs that unnamed function expressions create.
-Finally, the keyword `function` appearing on the left side of the declaration provides documentation to the reader.
+Finally, the keyword `function` appearing on the left side of the declaration provides clarity to the reader.
 When a reader scans the source code, the functions are clear.
 When one assigns all of one's functions to `const` variables, the source is less self-documenting.

 > Named functions are the only reliable way to get robust stack inspection.